cityTesting/citytesting.github.io/_posts/2022-02-24-zsh-java-versions.md

 }

 {% endhighlight %}
+- Save it.
-With this if we execute in a terminal java17 we will put Java 17 and java11 we will have Java 11 configured.
+With this change, if we execute in a terminal java17 we will put Java 17 and java11 we will have Java 11 configured.